The Gumpii Apothecary

 West Australian Sandalwood Extract (Santalum spicatum)

-West Australian Sandalwood (Santalum spicatum) is one of the world’s most prized and distinctive sandalwood species, native to the arid and semi-arid regions of Western Australia.
-It has been harvested and traded for centuries — first by Aboriginal Australians, then as a significant export commodity from the 1840s onward, when WA Sandalwood became one of Australia’s most valuable botanical exports to Asian markets, particularly China and India, where it was prized for incense, ceremonial, and medicinal use.
+West Australian Sandalwood (Santalum spicatum) is one of the world's most prized and distinctive sandalwood species, native to the arid and semi-arid regions of Western Australia.
+Harvested and traded for centuries — first by Aboriginal Australians, then as a significant export commodity from the 1840s onward — WA Sandalwood became one of Australia's most valuable botanical exports to Asian markets, where it was prized for incense, ceremonial, and medicinal use.

 Naturally Occurring Compounds

-- α-Santalol and β-Santalol — the primary sesquiterpene alcohols in Sandalwood; naturally occurring compounds responsible for Sandalwood’s characteristic warm, woody, balsamic aroma; among the most extensively researched naturally occurring sesquiterpene compounds
+- α-Santalol and β-Santalol — the primary sesquiterpene alcohols in Sandalwood; responsible for its characteristic warm, woody, balsamic aroma and among the most extensively researched naturally occurring sesquiterpene compounds

 - Nuciferol and lanceol — naturally occurring sesquiterpene alcohols characteristic of Santalum spicatum; present in higher concentrations in WA Sandalwood than in Indian Sandalwood

-- Farnesol — a naturally occurring sesquiterpene alcohol present in the volatile oil fraction
+- Farnesol — a naturally occurring sesquiterpene alcohol present in the volatile oil fraction; antimicrobial and potential skin benefits

-- Phenolic compounds — naturally present in the heartwood
+- Phenolic compounds — naturally present in the heartwood; antioxidant, anti-inflammatory, and antimicrobial properties

 WA Sandalwood vs Indian Sandalwood

-While Indian Sandalwood (Santalum album) is the most widely known and historically traded sandalwood species, West Australian Sandalwood (Santalum spicatum) is increasingly recognised by researchers and industry experts for its distinct and in many respects exceptional phytochemical profile.
+While Indian Sandalwood (Santalum album) is the most widely known and historically traded sandalwood species, West Australian Sandalwood (Santalum spicatum) is increasingly recognised for its distinct and in many respects exceptional phytochemical profile.
 WA Sandalwood typically contains a higher total sesquiterpene content than Indian Sandalwood, with a unique sesquiterpene composition that includes compounds not found in other species.
 It is one of the most sesquiterpene-rich botanical extracts available.

 Traditional & Cultural Use

 Sandalwood has one of the longest and most cross-cultural histories of traditional use of any botanical.
-In Aboriginal Australian tradition, Santalum spicatum was used for food (the seeds and fruit are edible), as a body preparation, and for ceremonial purposes.
-In Asian traditional medicine and ceremonial practice, WA Sandalwood was imported and used for incense, meditation, and traditional wellness preparations.
-In Western herbal medicine, Sandalwood species have a traditional history of use for skin, urinary, and respiratory wellness.
+In Aboriginal Australian tradition, in Asian traditional medicine, WA Sandalwood was exported and used for incense, meditation, and traditional wellness preparations.

 How to Use